mwangiii/Steghub-devops-training/Deploying_Applications_Into_Kubernetes_Cluster-101/README.md

 </html>
 ```

-### HINT: PORT FORWARDING : Use the following command to forward a local port to the port on the NGINX pod.
+### HINT: PORT FORWARDING : USE THE FOLLOWING COMMAND TO FORWARD A LOCAL PORT TO THE PORT ON THE NGINX POD.

 ```bash
   kubectl port-forward nginx-deployment-7d476d754d-5bbqq 8080:80
 ```